Planetary Nebula NGC 7048

 Finder Chart

 The planetary nebula NGC 7048 is located in the constellation Cygnus (Swan), roughly between the two stars Deneb (α Cygni) and ρ Cygni, one third closer to ρ Cygni.
 Only 3' 20" away is the 8.2 mag bright star SAO 50601.
+On 7 August it is in opposition to the Sun and crosses the meridian at local midnight.
 The best observation time is from March to December.